jmyers7/stats-book-materials/homework/8-homework.md

 (_From [Section 8.1](https://mml.johnmyersmath.com/stats-book/chapters/08-more-prob.html#expectations-and-joint-distributions)_.)
 Suppose that $X$ and $Y$ are two independent, continuous random variables.
 Prove that $E(XY) = E(X)E(Y)$.
 (This is [Theorem 8.2](https://mml.johnmyersmath.com/stats-book/chapters/08-more-prob.html#ind-expect-thm) in the book.)

-## Problem 3: An expectation of a function of an IID random sample
+## Problem 3: Expectation of a function of an IID random sample

 (_From [Section 8.1](https://mml.johnmyersmath.com/stats-book/chapters/08-more-prob.html#expectations-and-joint-distributions)_.)
 Let three random variables $X$, $Y$, and $Z$ form an IID random sample from the continuous uniform distribution on $[0,1]$.
 Determine the value of the expectation